DouweHorsthuis/NeuroBS_presenation_experiment_logfile_bdf_to_RT/README.md

 Logfile_RT - loads all the logfiles of 1 participant, needs the event_code to start counting the RT and needs to know how many stim later the response is. if you need more conditions to include, or perhaps different response you can adapt.
 Will give you a matlab table and excel table with all RTs

-BDF_RT - Needs EEGlab plugin - loads all the BDF files of 1 particpant, needs an binlist (https://github.com/lucklab/erplab/wiki/ERP-Bin-Operations).
+BDF_RT - Needs EEGlab plugin - loads all the BDF files of 1 participant, needs an binlist (https://github.com/lucklab/erplab/wiki/ERP-Bin-Operations).
 Will give you a matlab table and excel table with all RTs